 - Fire forensic science

-- New approaches to fire protection system design and risk analysis
+- New approaches to fire protection system design and risk analysis validated by experimental data or by fire loss data.

 |Vytenis Babrauskas||Fire Science and Technology Inc., USA|